teran/imgsum/README.md

   -check
     read average hashes from the FILEs and check them -concurrency
-    Amount of routines to spawn at the same time(CPU count by default) -find-duplicates
+    Amount of routines to spawn at the same time(8 by default for your system) -find-duplicates
     read average hashes from the FILEs and find duplicates -json-input